Tendai: Art and aesthetics

 The classic Buddhist understanding of the Four Noble Truths posits that craving for pleasure, worldly desire and attachment must be cut off to put an end to suffering (dukkha).
 In early Buddhism, the emphasis, especially for monastics, was on avoiding activities that might arouse worldly desires, including many artistic endeavors like music and performance arts.
 This tendency toward rejecting certain popular art forms created a potential conflict with mainstream East Asian cultures.

 However, later Mahayana views developed a different emphasis which embraced all the arts.
 In Japan, certain Buddhist rituals (which were also performed in Tendai) grew to include music and dance, and these became very popular with the people.
 Doctrinally, these performative arts were seen as skillful means (hōben, Skt. upaya) of teaching Buddhism.
-Monks specializing in such arts were called yūsō (“artistic monks”).
+Monks specializing in such arts were called yūsō ("artistic monks").
 The writing of religious poetry was also a major pursuit among certain Tendai as well as Shingon figures, like the Shingon priest Shukaku and the Tendai monk Jien (1155–1225).
 These poets met together to discuss poetry in poetry circles (kadan).
 According to Deal and Ruppert, "Shingon, Tendai and Nara cloisters had a great impact on the development of literary treatises and poetry houses."

 Another influential poet monk from the Tendai tradition was Fujiwara no Shunzei (1114–1204).
 His son, Fujiwara no Teika was also influenced by the classic Tendai thought of Zhiyi.
 These two figures were central to the development of the aesthetic concept of yūgen (幽玄, profound grace and subtlety).
 According to William R. LaFleur, the development of yūgen aesthetic theory was also influenced by the Tendai practice of shikan meditation.
 According to LaFleur, for Shunzei's poetics, the beauty of yūgen manifests a deep tranquility which reflects and is akin to shikan practice.
 This link is asserted by Shunzei in his Kurai futeisho.
 These poets also understood the depth of yūgen through the holistic Tendai metaphysics of interfusion.

-Notable Tendai scholars

-In the history of Tendai school, a number of notable monks have contributed to Tendai thought and administration of Mt.
-Hiei: